debiangamer/OGOS/README.md

 Games like Assasin's Creed Black Flag need to have the dxvk.conf the in the game executable folder. https://github.com/doitsujin/dxvk/wiki/Configuration

-Debian is a registered trademark owned by Software in the Public Interest, Inc AMD is a registered trademark owned by Advanced Micro Devices, Inc Nvidia is a registered trademark owned by NVIDIA Corporation
+Debian is a registered trademark owned by Software in the Public Interest, Inc. For software source code, enable source code repositories with Synaptic.

+AMD is a registered trademark owned by Advanced Micro Devices, Inc

+Nvidia is a registered trademark owned by NVIDIA Corporation

 Nvidia drivers: Download the nvidia run file package from the nvidia site.
 Install dkms and build-essential packages.
 Fix missing dkms links: su